open-sudo/ai-infra-evals/methodology/ROADMAP.md

 It receives:

 - the natural-language task;
-- explicit user constraints;
+- explicit constraints;
-- access to the infrastructure platform through MCP;
+- platform access through MCP;
-- the fixed handoff deadline for the run.
+- the configured handoff point.

-The experiment harness does not coach the executor on infrastructure practice.
+The experiment harness gives the executor no infrastructure coaching.

-The executor runs with `executor-capture`, which records activity and creates the Structured Handoff Bundle.
+The `executor-capture` skill records observable activity and creates the Structured Handoff Bundle.

 ### Evaluator